jonas-weismueller-jdas/ambassador-docs/user-guide/getting-started.md

     Congratulations, you’ve successfully installed the Ambassador Edge Stack in your Kubernetes cluster.
 Visit http://192.168.64.2:31334 to access your Edge Stack installation and for additional configuration.
     ```

-4. Provide an email address as required by the ACME TLS certificate provider, Let's Encrypt.
-Then your terminal will print something similar to the following:
+4. Provide an email address as required by the ACME TLS certificate provider,
+   Let's Encrypt.
+The installer may take up to a minute or more to obtain the
+   TLS certificate.

+   Then your terminal will print something similar to the
+   following:

     ```shell
     -> Obtaining a TLS certificate from Let’s Encrypt.